moaeiou/moaeiou/doc/mirror.md

 ```

 # What be mirror?
-> Not have version program, binary, SDK.
+> No versioned programs program, binary, SDK.
 >
-> Trun to <https://l.867678.xyz/> view all we mirrored.
+> Turn to <https://l.867678.xyz/> view all we mirrored.